 Norfolk has benefitted from a number of significant improvements to its transport infrastructure.
 It is arguable that these, and others expected to be built over the next few years will have some effect on the functionality of the housing and economic markets.
 For example the dualling of the A11 (Fiveways to Thetford) was completed and opened in December 2014, significantly improving the road connectivity between much of the County, Cambridge, the wider South East and the Midlands.
 The A47/A143 link road, which opened in December 2015, now better connects Great Yarmouth's Enterprise Zone at Beacon Park to further growth areas.
-Work has also commenced on the The Broadland Northway Norwich Northern Distributor Road, which completed in Spring 2018 which is expected to be completed before the end of 2018, and is a key part of the Norwich Area Transportation Strategy which also includes considerable investment in a range of other improvements across Norwich.
+The Broadland Northway which completed in Spring 2018 is a key part of the Norwich Area Transportation Strategy which also includes considerable investment in a range of other improvements across Norwich18.

-The Highways (England) Roads Investment Strategy contains a number of improvement schemes for the A47 as part of the government's trunk road programme from 2015 to 2020:
+The Highways (England) Roads Investment Strategy contains a number of improvement schemes for the A47 as part of the government's trunk road programme from to be delivered by 2025-2015 to 2020:

-A47 Vauxhall and Gapton Roundabouts, Great Yarmouth
+- A47 Vauxhall and Gapton Roundabouts, Great Yarmouth

 - A47 Blofield to Burlingham Dualling

 - A47 Easton to Tuddenham Dualling

 - A47/A11 Thickthorn junction